Short Cross interview with Velpo Robertson

 Two side notes: Nick Colleran played the slide guitar on “On My Own” and my friend, Bill Coon, should actually be credited as co-writer.
 Somewhere in filling out the copyright forms his name didn’t get added so I’d like to correct that here.

-In 1972 you released the whole LP on Grizzly label.
-What can you tell me about this label?
+In 1972 you released Arising via Grizzly label.
+What can you tell me about Grizzly Records?

-I would like if you could tell me what are some of the strongest memories from producing and recording this LP?
+What are some of the strongest memories from recording your album?

 I have three strong memories.
 One was learning the process of making records.
 This is a critical memory for me since I now engineer and produce for other people.
 That’s the positive memory.